Welcome To The Central Office

 Lela Gronski, Secretary to the Superintendent

+At Hemlock Public School District our underlying philosophy is "Kids First' and we strive to keep that at the forefront of everything we do.
 We welcome and strive to maintain open and timely communication with our families.
 Parents and guardians are encouraged to get involved.
-We have various volunteer opportunities and parent groups that help build close relationships with school administrators, teachers, coaches, advisors and support staff.
-We invite you to visit our schools to become familiar with your child's everyday educational environment.
+We have various volunteer opportunities and parent groups that help build positive relationships with school administrators, teachers, coaches, advisors, and support staff.
+We invite you to visit our schools and become more familiar with your child's everyday educational environment.

 Emergency School Closings and Delays